paul-hammant/tbd/content/monorepos/index.md

 The deployment and/or release cadences for each application/service/library/frameworks will probably be different as will the team's structures, methodologies, priorities, story backlogs etc.

-The name 'monorepo' is a newer for a previously unnamed practice that is more than a decade old.
+The name 'monorepo' is a newer name for a previously unnamed practice that is more than a decade old.

 Monorepo implementations deliver a couple of principal goals: